ytyeoh/toyota/content/blog/yaris.en.md

    [[connectivit.link]]
      title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "Connect your smartphone to the vehicle's 7" display system to select navigation and music options with ease.
-*Android Auto™ will be available when the service is officially launched in Malaysia.
+<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
-Functions may vary depending on smartphone model."
+<br>Functions may vary depending on smartphone model."
      img= "yaris-25"
    [[connectivit.link]]
      title= "Wireless Charger*"
      description= "Offers convenient charging for Qi standard-compliant devices, without the use of a cable.
-*Optional accessory.
+<br>*Optional accessory.
-*International standard for wireless charging developed by Wireless Power Consortium."
+<br>*International standard for wireless charging developed by Wireless Power Consortium."
      img= "yaris-26"
    [[connectivit.link]]
      title= "Vehicle Telematics System (VTS)"